Homogeneity Marker

 Marker output

-• standard deviations and percentiles over the FOI's pixels for various signals.
-These can be bands like B02, B03 or indices such as NDVI and NBSI.
+• Standard deviations and percentiles over the FOI's pixels for various signals (bands like B02, B03, or indices such as NDVI and NBSI)

 Further info